Toggle: English / Spanish

-Your health care provider will ask about your medical history and symptoms.
-Your answers can help your doctor diagnose depression and determine how severe it may be.
+Your provider will ask about your medical history and symptoms.
+Your answers can help your provider diagnose depression and determine how severe it may be.

 Blood and urine tests may be done to rule out other medical conditions that have symptoms similar to depression.

 Depression can be treated.
-Treatment includes medicines, talk therapy, or both.
+Treatment typically includes medicines, with or without talk therapy.

 If you are thinking about suicide or are very depressed and cannot function, you may need to be treated in a hospital.

-After you have been on treatment, if you feel your symptoms are getting worse, talk with your doctor.
+After you have been on treatment, if you feel your symptoms are getting worse, talk with your provider.
 Your treatment plan may need to be changed.

 Antidepressants are medicines used to treat depression.
 They work by bringing back the chemicals in your brain to the right levels.
 This helps relieve your symptoms.

-If you have delusions or hallucinations, your health care provider may prescribe additional medicines.
+If you have delusions or hallucinations, your provider may prescribe additional medicines.

 Tell your provider about any other medicines you take.
 Some medicines can change the way antidepressants work in your body.

 Allow your medicine time to work.
 It may take a few weeks before you feel better.
 Keep taking your medicine as instructed.
-Do not stop taking it or change the amount (dosage) you are taking without talking to your provider.
-Ask your doctor about possible side effects, and what to do if you have any.
+DO NOT stop taking it or change the amount (dosage) you are taking without talking to your provider.
+Ask your provider about possible side effects, and what to do if you have any.